cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 :::note
 The second echo uses a sub-shell command to generate the so-called key-hash.
-You could also do that by hand.
+But, of course, you could also do that by hand.
 :::

 We now have a simple script file that defines the policy verification key as a witness to sign the minting transaction.
-There are no further constraints such as token locking or requiring specific signatures to submit a transaction with this minting policy successfully.
+There are no further constraints such as token locking or requiring specific signatures to successfully submit a transaction with this minting policy.

 ### Asset minting
-To mint the native assets, we need to generate the policy ID from the script file we just created.
+To mint the native assets, we need to generate the policy ID from the script file we created.

 ```bash
 cardano-cli transaction policyid --script-file ./policy/policy.script >> policy/policyID